ros-industrial/abb/README.md

 Maintenance and development is on a best-effort basis and depends on volunteers.

-If you are looking for official support, we suggest contacting your local ABB branch office.
+If you are looking for official support, we suggest contacting your local ABB branch office and letting them know you are trying to use these community supported packages with their product(s).

 ## Naming Convention